The Twilight Saga: Eclipse (soundtrack)

-The Twilight Saga: Eclipse (Original Motion Picture Soundtrack), commonly referred to as Eclipse (Original Motion Picture Soundtrack), is the official soundtrack to Eclipse, released on June 8, 2010.
+The Twilight Saga: Eclipse (Original Motion Picture Soundtrack) is the official soundtrack to The Twilight Saga: Eclipse, released on June 8, 2010.

 The soundtrack was once again co-produced by Alexandra Patsavas, the music supervisor for the previous two films.
 The track list for the album was revealed in a special MySpace revelation on May 12, 2010.
 The third soundtrack in The Twilight Saga series, the album debuted at number two on the U.S. Billboard 200 albums chart with sales of 146,000 copies.

 The score for film, The Twilight Saga: Eclipse (The Score), commonly referred to as Eclipse (The Score), released on June 29, 2010, was composed, orchestrated and conducted by Academy Award winner Howard Shore.

 Singles

 The Twilight Saga: Eclipse (Original Motion Picture Soundtrack) generated three singles.
 "Neutron Star Collision (Love Is Forever)", by British band Muse, was released on May 17, 2010.
 The second single "Eclipse (All Yours)", by Canadian band Metric, released on May 25, 2010.
 While the third and final single, "Heavy in Your Arms", by English indie rock band Florence + the Machine, was released on November 15, 2010.